joseph-flinn/site/frontend/posts/foundations-of-project-management-part1.md

 closely to what the stakeholder or sponsor is looking for so the project can be considered a success from their perspective (Schwalbe p.14).

-Most often, project success is determined by how well it did meeting the triple the constraint.
+Most often, project success is determined by how well it did meeting the triple constraint.
-Comparing the actuals of scope, schedule, and cost to there respective baselines provides a quantitative way of determining the level of success.
+Comparing the actuals of scope, schedule, and cost to their respective baselines provides a quantitative way of determining the level of success.

 In addition to these internal measures of success, it is important to also include the customer or